-A dental crown, also known as a cap, is a dental restoration that covers (or 'caps') a tooth to restore its shape, size and colour.
+A dental crown is a dental restoration that covers (or 'caps') a tooth to restore its shape, size and colour.

-Dental crowns can help to improve the strength, function, and appearance of a damaged or decayed tooth that would otherwise need to be extracted and replaced.
+Dental crowns are designed to improve the strength, function, and appearance of a damaged or decayed tooth.
+If a dental crown is not placed to repair a tooth, it may need to be extracted and replaced.

-Additionally, dental crowns can be used for cosmetic reasons, such as to cover an uneven or discoloured tooth and improve the overall appearance of your smile.
+Dental crowns can also be used for cosmetic reasons, such as to cover an uneven or discoloured tooth, improving the overall appearance of your smile.

-Crowns are quite strong due to the fact that they are often made of porcelain, a material that protects and strengthens the remaining tooth structure.
+Crowns are quite strong as they are often made of porcelain, a material that protects and strengthens the remaining tooth structure.

 The Crown Procedure

-The First Appointment
+Your First Appointment

-In order to prepare for a crown, your dentist will first examine your mouth and then prepare the tooth.
+To prepare for a crown, your dentist will first examine your mouth and then prepare the tooth.

 To prepare the tooth, your dentist will file down and remove part of the outer layer of the tooth.
-Next, they will take an impression of the trimmed tooth and the surrounding teeth, and place a temporary crown over the tooth to protect it.
-The temporary crown is placed using temporary cement so that it can come off easily when the permanent crown is ready.
+They will then take an impression of the trimmed tooth and the surrounding teeth, and place a temporary crown over the tooth to protect it.
+The temporary crown is placed using a temporary adhesive so that it can come off easily when it is time to place the permanent crown.

 Your dental office will send your unique tooth impression to a dental laboratory to make your permanent crown, which may take several weeks.

-Using your impression, the laboratory technician is able to examine all aspects of your bite and jaw movements and sculpt a crown just for you.
+Using your impression, the laboratory technician can examine all aspects of your bite and jaw movements and sculpt a crown just for you.
 Your dentist will also be sure to determine the shade of your teeth to help the technician make a crown that will match the colour of the rest of your teeth.

-The Second Appointment
+Your Second Appointment

-Once the crown is ready, you’ll return to your dental office for the second appointment.
+Once the crown is ready to be placed, you’ll return to your dental office for the second appointment.
 During this visit, your dentist will remove the temporary crown and place the permanent crown on your tooth.

 The permanent crown is first placed on the tooth and inspected for acceptable fit, bite and smooth margins.
-After any necessary adjustments have been made, the crown is cemented with permanent cement or dental glue.
+After the necessary adjustments have been made, the crown is cemented with permanent dental cement or dental glue.

-Caring for a Dental Crown
+Maintaining a Dental Crown

-With the proper care, dental crowns can last on average from 10 to 20 years.
-They are still subject to damage, so it is important to take care in brushing and flossing around crowned teeth to prevent them from needing to be replaced too soon.
+A dental crown can last on average from 10 to 20 years if it is provided with the proper care.
+They are still subject to damage, so it is important to take care in brushing and flossing around crowned teeth to keep them from needing to be replaced sooner than later.